trepanning-io/docker-aint-a-vm/README.md

 So Alpine is just over 4MB.
 Where does the other 54MB (Python2) and 77MB (Python3) come from?
 That is the Python runtime.

 To be fair Python does describe itself as a "batteries included" programming language.
 And it is a syntactically light and very flexible programming language.
-Python does a lot of heavy lifting for the programming and the runtime is the muscle that does that lifting.
+Python does a lot of heavy lifting for the programmer and the runtime is the muscle that does that lifting.
 Python sure has some big :muscle:

 ### Node